pulp-platform/pulp-sdk/README.md

 ## SDK build

-Compile the SDK with this command:
+If you want to run the code on gvsoc, compile the SDK with this command:

 ~~~~~shell
 make build